 By now, you may already know that your university offers a free shuttle service for students.
 At ODU, Monarch Transit provides fixed-route bus service to all academic areas, residence halls, parking locations and athletic fields—plus on the weekends, they offer stops to destinations including Ghent.
 NSU’s shuttle service travels from the East Campus to the West Campus and even offers free shuttle service for students attending classes on both NSU and ODU campuses.
-In addition, there’s a weekend mall shuttle shuttle service transporting students at no charge to MacArthur Center and stores on Military Highway.
+In addition, there’s a weekend shuttle service transporting students to commercial destinations.

 Ride the Tide

 Norfolk’s very own light rail operates right by NSU at Harbor Park, taking travelers to destinations like Ghent, the Chrysler Museum of Art and the MacArthur Memorial.
 The light rail operates daily.
 Students at both NSU and ODU are encouraged to purchase an HRT (Hampton Roads Transit) GoPass365 so that you can ride any HRT light rail, bus or even ferry as many times as you want within the period of the pass and hours of operation.